isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 Like the manifest, this rule has an `id` (which _should_ be unique), and human-readable `description`.
 Both of these fields are optional, but recommended, especially if you are writing a manifest that will be used by others.
-On line 15, we define the `count_min` field, which contains the logic that checks if our rule is valid Formally, we call this `count_min` field a **constraint**, and it is one of several types of constraints that we can use to define rules.
+On line 15, we define the `count_min` field, which contains the logic that checks if our rule is valid.
+Formally, we call this field a **constraint**, and it is one of several types of constraints that we can use.

 If we validate our fileset again, we'll see that it is still valid against our manifest because it has at least 3 files: